The sovereign methodology, explained.

 The Standard Module Interface

 Every sovereign module conforms to one contract.
-Same shape, same boundaries, same composition rules.
-The framework reads modules through their SMI manifest.
-Modules talk to each other through the SMI surface, never through each other's internals.
+Same lifecycle hooks, same authorization surface, same event-publish rules.
+The framework reads modules through their registry manifest and treats every module the same way.
+Modules talk to each other through SMI endpoints, never through each other's internals.

 Section 2